Why Add True Bypass Loopers To Your Pedalboard?

 Under: Guitar Gear

-If you’re like me, you’ll want to use quite a few guitar effects pedals, while keeping the signal chain clean.
-You’ll also want to make it easy to locate bad leads/pedals so that your gig doesn’t have to stop when you have a problem.
+Using true bypass loopers allows you to isolate pedals, making it easier to locate bad leads/pedals so that your gig doesn’t have to stop when you have a problem.

-What is a True Bypass Looper?
+What Is A True Bypass Looper?

 Why should we use them?